View of Black Sea Turkey from a balcony.

 Is Black Sea Turkey worth visiting?

-The Black Sea Coastline of Turkey is such a unique and culturally rich part of Turkey, much unlike the rest of the country.
+The Black Sea’s rocky coast is such a unique and culturally rich part of Turkey.
 It’s definitely one of my favorite places to visit in Turkey.
-The coastline is dotted with cute villages, some right on the water, some peeking above from the cliffs.
-You will find mountains and natural beauty that you won’t see elsewhere.
+The coastline is dotted with cute villages and both the Pontic Mountains and the Kaçkar Mountains.

 Can you visit the Black Sea?

 Yes!
-There are many places that you can actually enter and swim in the Black Sea.
-For the most part the Black Sea is quite safe to swim in though there are some pretty strong undertows in Şile.
-Having grown up in Florida and spending a lot of time on the east coast, I know what an undertow feels like but it was so much stronger here.
+There are many places where you can actually enter and swim in the Black Sea.
+For the most part, the Black Sea is quite safe to swim in though there are some pretty strong undertows in Şile.
+Having spent a lot of time on the East Coast of Florida, I know what an undertow feels like but it was so much stronger here.
 Be careful!
 If you hear a siren, it means you went out too far.

 What part of Turkey is on the Black Sea?